 - 1. Orders are created, edited, or canceled by a person with the User Role. - 2.
 Orders are approved by Pearson and MSDE.

-Refer to the User Role Matrix document posted on https://support.mdassessments.com/ to view those with the ability to place orders.
+Refer to the User Role Matrix document posted on https://support.mdassessments.com/.

 Additional orders may be placed by submitting an order in Pearson Access.
 This page can also be used to track orders placed by your organization.